-Florida state Senator apologizes for using the n-word in front of black lawmakers
+Florida state senator resigns over racial slurs in front of black lawmakers

-Troubles for Republican Sen. Frank Artiles began after reports surfaced that he had used the n-word and cursed at a fellow senator.
+Troubles for Republican Sen. Frank Artiles began after reports surfaced he had used the N-word and cursed at a fellow senator.

-Artiles was having drinks at the Governors Club with fellow Senators Audrey Gibson and Perry Thurston, when he told the pair that Senate President Joe Negron had only risen to his position of power because "six [n-word]" in the Republican caucus elected him, The Miami Herald reported.
-Gibson and Perry Thurston are both black.
+Artiles was having drinks at the Governors Club in Tallahassee with fellow Sens.
+Audrey Gibson and Perry Thurston when he told the pair that Senate President Joe Negron had only risen to his position of power because "six [N-word]" in the Republican caucus elected him, The Miami Herald reported.
+Gibson and Thurston are both black.

 Thurston confirmed the exchange to CNN.

-On Wednesday, Artiles apologized on the senate floor for his offensive remark.
+On Wednesday, Artiles apologized on the Senate floor for his remarks.

 "I extend a heartfelt apology to my colleagues and to all those I have offended," Artiles said in his prepared remarks.